ElementsProject/lightning/doc/INSTALL.md

 To install the built binaries into your system, you'll need to run `make install`:

+    make install

+On an M1 mac you may need to use this command instead:

     sudo PATH="/usr/local/opt:$PATH"  LIBRARY_PATH=/opt/homebrew/lib CPATH=/opt/homebrew/include make install